top of page

 STEP 4

-We're not just interested in helping you get over your current Achilles injury.
-We also want to make sure that you avoid getting Achilles tendinopathy again in the future.
-That's why, during the course of your treatment, we'll also help you identify and navigate potential pitfalls that can cause Achilles tendon pain in the first place!
+We’re not just interested in helping you get over your current Achilles injury.
+We also want to make sure that you avoid getting injured in future.
+That’s why, during the course of your treatment, we’ll help you to identify and navigate potential pitfalls that can cause Achilles injuries in the first place.

-Ongoing strength exercises for your Achilles is really important.
-It can ensure that your Achilles tendon is robust and strong enough for all the activity you're doing.
+Ongoing strength exercises for your Achilles tendon are really important.
+These will ensure that your tendon stays robust and strong enough for all the activities you want to be doing.

-Our aim is that by the time that you've recovered and are ready to self-manage, you'll know:
+Our aim is that, by the time you've recovered from your Achilles injury and are ready to self-manage, you will know:

 • what strength exercises you should do for the rest of your body.